Carol Harrison (theologian): Early life and education

 Harrison was born on 27 November 1960 in West Hartlepool, England.
 She matriculated into Lady Margaret Hall, Oxford, in 1979 to study theology.
 She remained at the University of Oxford to undertake postgraduate research, and completed her Doctor of Philosophy (DPhil) degree in 1988.
 Her doctoral thesis was titled "A Man That Looks on Glass...": Revelation and Beauty in the Thought of Saint Augustine.

 Academic career

 Before moving to Oxford, Harrison was a lecturer in the Department of Theology and Religion at Durham University.
 She rose to be Professor of History and Theology of the Latin West.
 She was co-founder of the Durham International Network for Music Theology.

 In July 2014, Harrison was announced as the next Lady Margaret Professor of Divinity at the University of Oxford.
 She took up the appointment on 1 January 2015, and was duly elected a fellow of Christ Church, Oxford (the college to which the professorship is attached).
 In April 2015, she was installed as a lay canon of Christ Church Cathedral, Oxford.
-In April 2017, she was distinguished with the Honoris Causa title by the National University of Cuyo in Mendoza, Argentina.
+In April 2017, she was awarded an honorary doctorate by the National University of Cuyo in Mendoza, Argentina.

 In July 2018 Harrison was elected Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.